![]() |

 "Center for Independent Living" or "CIL" means a consumer-controlled, community based, cross-disability, nonresidential, private not-for-profit agency that is designed and operated within a local community by individuals with disabilities and that provides an array of independent living services.

-"Comparable Benefit" means a service that is available at the time the service is needed by a customer and is used to determine eligibility (see 89 Ill.
-Adm.
-Code 553) or to achieve the vocational goal and objectives specified in the customer's Individualized Plan for Employment (IPE) (see 89 Ill.
-Adm.
-Code 572) that, when provided to DHS-DRS customers by a public or private agency or agencies other than DHS-DRS, offset costs that would otherwise be paid by DHS-DRS or the customer.
+"Comparable Benefit" means a service that is available at the time the service is needed by a customer to achieve the vocational goal and objectives specified in the customer's IPE that, when provided to DHS-DRS customers by a public or private agency or agencies other than DHS-DRS, offset costs that would otherwise be paid by DHS-DRS or the customer.

-"Competitive Employment Outcome" means full-time or part-time work in the competitive labor market in an integrated setting, for which the customer is compensated with the customary wage and level of benefits, but not less than the minimum wage.
+"Competitive Integrated Employment" means work that is performed on a full-time or part-time basis (including self-employment) and for which the customer is compensated with the customary wage and level of benefits, but not less than the minimum wage and:

 "Confidential Information" means all closed, active and future records and conversations (including Teletypewriter/Telecommunication Devices for the Deaf (TTY) and Nextalk) kept by DHS-DRS concerning the customer's program of services.
 Printouts from TTY conversations must be destroyed upon completion and documentation of the call.